By Emma Marshall (updated January 2023)

 The café opened in 1911 and has been frequented by all sorts of famous people, from Mussolini and Lenin to Albert Einstein and James Joyce.
 The website is worth visiting to discover more about its illustrious past.

-You can find it on Limmatquai 2, near the start of the lake and not far from Zurich’s Opera House.
+You can find it on Limmatquai 2, near the start of the lake and not far from the Zurich Opera House.

 Café Felix: this is situated in the Confierie Teuscher mentioned above – so another opportunity to combine afternoon tea or coffee with chocolate shopping!